 According to Goodreads, ‘three ordinary people risk everything for a chance at redemption in this audacious, utterly gripping novel of catastrophe and survival at the end of the world.

 The imminent dangers faced by Hannah, Meg, and Carter are each one part of the puzzle.
 Lurking in their shadows is an even greater threat–one that threatens to consume all of humanity.’

 The book starts off with three different narrators that are not particularly likable.

 In the last 10% of the book, the author tried to redeem the story and make sense of it, but I’m still confused.
 There were just too many storylines that didn’t seem to add up to the thrilling finale I was expecting.
 This book just didn’t do it for me, although I still gave it three stars.
 I thought the writing made up for the plot that was all over the place, hence my generous rating.
 This is the third book I read by this author, and it will be my last for a while.
 I enjoyed the Burning Girls the best out of them, but this one and The Hiding Place weren’t hits for me.

-This sums up the list of books I read in January 2023.
+This sums up my January 2023 book reviews.
 I enjoyed a few of them, while a couple of them were disappointing.
 But that’s how it goes sometimes.
 It was still an impressive reading month by my standards.
 Reading eight books in a month is a lot for me, and I’m very happy with the overall results.